How to Buy Halloween Costumes and Not Break the Bank Plus a Giveaway!

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 If you didn’t know this already, Halloween is a little less than three weeks away which means it’s time to buy Halloween costumes – especially if you have kids.
 The problem is that Halloween costumes can cost a pretty penny, if you allow them to and can be a challenge when you want to be frugal.
-I was reading this article on Mashable a few weeks back and they said we spend $8 billion on Halloween costumes in the States.
+We spend $8 billion on Halloween costumes in the States.
+I mean there are even quizzes that help you find the right costume!
 That averages out to right at $30 per family.
 I don’t know what size family they’re study examines, but it can easily get out of hand, though there are ways to get around that if you’re creative.
-If Halloween costumes aren’t your thing, stick around for the end of the post as you’ll be glad you did.
+If Halloween costumes aren’t your thing, stick around for the end of the post as you’ll be glad you did. 🙂

 Look Around the House